Adam Parkhomenko: Career

 In early April 2015, Parkhomenko left Ready for Hillary to join Clinton's official campaign as its director of grassroots engagement.
 He also served as the state director for the Maryland and District of Columbia primaries, which Clinton won by 30 and 58 points, respectively.

 In September 2016, Parkhomenko was named the national field director for the Democratic National Committee.

 Immediately following the 2016 presidential election, Parkhomenko announced his run for vice chair of the Democratic National Committee.
 His campaign was unsuccessful.

 Parkhomenko co-founded Party Majority PAC, a super PAC focused on grassroots organizing and electing Democrats.

 In 2020 Politico named Parkhomenko's prediction that Jaime Harrison would win the U.S. Senate election in South Carolina one of "the most audacious, confident and spectacularly incorrect prognostications about the year."

 Personal life

 Parkhomenko was born in Washington, DC and raised in Arlington, Virginia.
 He is a graduate of Washington-Lee High School, Northern Virginia Community College and George Mason University.
 Parkhomenko founded Ready for Hillary while attending George Mason.
 He also served as a reserve police officer during this period.

-He lives with his fiancé and his son, Cameron Julian Parkhomenko, in Arlington.
+Parkhomenko met Ally Sammarco in 2021 and they became engaged in 2022.